huddaluni/PythonStats/README.md

 I will help explain this with the Kaggle's Global YouTube Statistics, you would need to refer to the csv here onwards

 ## A- Quantitative Variables:
+A quantitative variable, also known as a numeric variable, is a type of variable that represents data with numerical values.

 ### 1. Discrete Variables:
+A discrete variable is a type of quantitative variable that takes on a finite or countable number of distinct values.

 **rank**: *The ranking of the YouTube channel (e.g., 1, 2, 3).*
 **uploads**: *The number of video uploads on the channel.*

 ### 2. Continuous Variables:
+A continuous variable is a type of quantitative variable that can take on an infinite number of values within a certain range.

 **subscribers**: *The number of subscribers to the channel.*
 **video views**: *The total number of video views for the channel.*
 **subscribers_for_last_30_days**: *Subscribers gained in the last 30 days.*